 But the heart of the company has been sales at its retail locations, which is managed by a merchandizing system developed by Scottsdale, Ariz.-based JDA Software Group, Inc. Seeking greater flexibility, Virgin plans to add Triversity point of sale software, allowing stores to handle a more diverse product line.

 Fort said his company had been considering Triversity before it was acquired by SAP last September.
 SAP plans to wrap Triversity's technology into the SAP for Retail suite.
-But don't look
+But don't look for Virgin to standardize its systems on SAP anytime soon, he said.
+Management has to finish realigning its business processes before even considering standardizing, he said.

 "There's always been a lot of mix and matching going on in the retail industry," Fort said.
 "With all the consolidation going on right now, we'll watch how those players integrate their acquisitions."